yonilevy/evercool/README.md

 It works by having a raspberry pi connected to an IR LED which can control your AC.

+## What you need
+* RaspberryPi with LIRC compiled
+* Airconditioner / Fan with an IR remote control
+* IR Receiver
+* IR Transmitter
+* Transistors and resistors
+* Cables
+* a bit of iOS knowledge
+* a bit of Python knowledge
+* high trolling ability

 ## What we did to get it working